mmusoyan/learn-js/101/01-intro/intro.md

   - inspector
   - debugger

-## the backward compatibility of web languages
+## the backward compatibility of JS
-- all changes, updates and modifications to the three languages (technologies) of the web should be made in a way that does not break existing code.
+- all changes, updates and modifications to JS should be made in a way that does not break existing code.

 ## compiled vs interpreted
 - compiled language is coded by a human, then that source code is translated into an environment-understandable code